mhenryo/Applied-Machine-Learning/README.md

 # Applied-Machine-Learning

-This repository contains implementations of fundamental machine learning algorithms using plain Python.
+This repository contains different implementations of fundamental machine learning algorithms using Python.